kata198/indexedredis/README.rst

 **Deprecated Fields:**

+The following class-level items have been deprecated in 4.0 and may be removed in a future version of IndexedRedis.

 *BINARY_FIELDS* - A list of strings containing the names of fields which will be stored directly as unencoded bytes.
 This is generally faster and more space-efficient than using BASE64\_FIELDS, and should be used for purely binary data.

 	Example: ['picture', 'mp3_data']